madgen/madgen.github.io/posts/2021-06-27-Typed-Programs-Dont-Leak-Data.md

 title: Typed Programs Don't Leak Data
 postType: Technical
-inWhich: we turn privacy violations into compile-time errors in a simple imperative language embedded in Haskell and enforce it in style using GADTs.
+inWhich: we turn privacy violations into compile-time errors in a simple imperative language embedded in Haskell and enforce it using GADTs in style.
 published: true
-lastUpdated: 2021-06-27
+lastUpdated: 2021-06-30
 ---

 Private data should remain private.
 The goal is obvious, but how to achieve it